willzjacobson/benchmarks/Readme.md

 # Synopsis

 Analytics code base for Project Nonantum.
-Provides a recommendation, forecast, and benchmarking engine to help building managers and operators in decision making.
+Provides benchmarks to help building managers and operators in decision making.

 Intended to provide:

-* Floor start-up recommendation
-* Floor ramp-down recommendation
-* Building steam consumption forecast
+* Building water consumption benchmark
-* Building electric usage forecast
+* Building steam usage benchmark
-* Building occupancy forecast
-* Space temperature forecasts for selected floor-quadrants
-* Building electric benchmark
+* Building electric consumption benchmark

 # Code Example

 The project is organized as a serious of subpackages, each corresponding to one directory.
-Directory names indicate either the analytics model implemented in its modules, or the type of data its modules manipulate and forecast.
-For example, the steam directory will have modules related to steam forecasting, the svm directory modules related to building a Support Vector Machines model, and so on.

-The directories dealing with model building and execution (svm and arima)
-have:
-* run.py : entry point for the modules in the directory
-* model.py : model-related code

-The remaining directories house utility scripts related to data pulling, parsing, migration, and munging, and are dependencies of the model building modules.
+Directory names indicate the purpose of the modules in that directory.

+* benchmarks: entry points for benchmarks and utility-specific benchmark code
+* bin: deployment-related module(s)
+* shared: common code useful for both benchmarks, forecasting and recommendations
+* tests: unit testing related modules
+* ts_proc: time series pulling and processing related modules
+* weather: weather pulling, updating and processing related code

 # Motivation

-* To help building managers and operators make optimal decisions regarding BMS start-up times
 * To provide benchmarks for building operation.

 # Installation